CharishmaDevardhi/exam-rescue-automation/README.md

  ---
 ## 🔗 Explore the system
-A full demo will be shared on LinkedIn.
+A full demo is shared on LinkedIn.

 This system is currently available on a limited basis.